Eigensets and invariant sets of switching dynamical systems

+Among all invariant sets, one class is especially important.
+Those are balls of invariant norms.
+For a normalized system~(\ref{eq.lss}), a norm~$f(\vardot)$ in $\re^d$ is called {\em invariant} or {\em Barabanov} if a) the function~$f(\bx(t))$ is non-increasing in~$t$ along every trajectory~$\bx(\cdot)$; b) for an arbitrary point~$\bx_0 \in \re^d$, there is an {\em extremal trajectory} $\bar \bx(\vardot)$n starting at~$\bx_0$, for which~$f(\bar \bx(t)) \, = \, {\rm const}, \, t \in [0, + \infty)$.
+The theorem of Barabanov~\cite{B88} asserts that {\em every irreducible system with a convex control set possesses an invariant norm}.

-An invariant norm of an arbitrary system~$\cA$ is defined as an invariant norm of the corresponding normed system~$\cA - \sigma I$, where $\sigma = \sigma(\cA)$.
-Thus, for an arbitrary trajectory, the function~$e^{-\sigma t}f(\bx(t))$ is non-decreasing and for an extremal trajectory, it is constant.
-Let~$B=\{\bx \in \re^d: \ f(\bx)\le 1\}$ be the unit ball of the invariant norm and~$S= \partial B$ be the unit sphere (which are, respectively, the {\em invariant ball} and the {\em invariant sphere}). \begin{remark} \end{remark}
+An invariant norm of an arbitrary system~$\cA$ is defined as an invariant norm of the corresponding normalized system~$\cA - \sigma I$.
+Thus, for an arbitrary trajectory, the function~$e^{-\sigma t}f(\bx(t))$ is non-increasing and, for an extremal trajectory, it is constant. \begin{remark} {\em Let~$B=\{\bx \in \re^d: \ f(\bx)\le 1\}$ be the unit ball of the invariant norm.
+The invariant ball is an invariant set but not necessarily an eigenset of the system. } \end{remark}

-In Section 3 we formulate the main results.
-We begin with Theorem~\ref{th.10} which asserts that every irreducible system~$\cA$ has the eigenvalues~$\alpha$ of all its eigensets equal to the Lyapunov exponent~$\sigma(\cA)$.
-Then we prove the existence theorem in the following strengthened form: every system has an eigenset with the eigenvalue~$\alpha = \sigma(\cA)$.
-A reducible system can also have other eigenvalues, which are smaller than~$\sigma(\cA)$, but the maximal value~$\alpha = \sigma(\cA)$ is always attained at some eigenset.
-Theorem~\ref{th.30} describes the general structure of eigensets, Theorem~\ref{th.50} asserts that each eigenset is connected apart from systems of a special form (so-called, {\em isotropic systems}).
-In particular, all convex eigensets must contain zero (Proposition~\ref{p.10}).

-Then we address the problem of representation of a given compact set as an eigenset of a suitable linear switching system.
-For a given connected compact set containing the origin, does there exist a system for which this set is an eigenset?
-Theorem~\ref{th.55} gives an affirmative answer for convex sets symmetric about the origin.
-The same is true for an arbitrary simplex that contains zero (Theorem~\ref{th.60}).
-On the other hand, an arbitrary trapezoid can be placed onto the plane~$\re^2$ so that it contains the origin and is not an eigenset of any system (Example~\ref{ex.10}).
-Section 6 deals with the uniqueness issue and with the existence of convex eigensets.